-In 1995, he started lecturing on starting businesses as part of the E-110 Venture Design Class at UC Berkeley.
-In 2000, Sam co-founded The Spark Group, LLC with the two founders of E-110.
+With 2 adjunct professors at UC Berkeley, Sam co-founded the Spark Group, LLC.
 The Spark Group assistance included market research, business model analysis, business planning, company structure, source senior management, funding sources, legal ramifications, negotiations, and preparation of VC/Board/agency presentations.
-This experience honed the methods learned over a lifetime of bringing products to market.
+This experience honed the methods learned over a lifetime of bringing products and services to market.

 The following are examples of entrepreneurial ventures Sam has started-up himself, tutored during conceptualization, guided through their start-up, and/or brainstormed to grow to be successful: